Objective Numbers, Collected by the Federal Government, on Doctors and Other Health Workers

 To find doctors near you, in a specialty, and/or male/female, you can filter the spreadsheets (click an arrow in 3rd row).
 For example column G shows the state:

 Length of office appointments is based on the typical face-to-face time.
 Hospital and nursing home visits include both face-to-face time, and time dealing with that patient's needs on the hospital floor or at the nursing home (as explained on p.18 of a presentation).
+The median hospital doctor claims to spend 16 minutes with each patient.
 Some audiovisual telehealth contact is also covered (p.31 of the same presentation).
 Time talking to the family with the patient not present is not covered.
 Length of appointments at home and in assisted living seems to be face-to-face time.

 You can select male or female, but some specialties have few women.